12 September 1848 and the Swiss Constitution

 Of these 6 ½ opponents (Zug, Valais, Uri, Tessin, Schwyz, Appenzell Innerrhoden (1/2), Nidwalden (1/2) and Obwalden (1/2), 3 ½ were also willing to join the majority.
 So, 19 ‘yes’ votes were opposed by 3 ‘no’ votes.

-Most of those who voted against it belonged to the Catholic Sonderbund, defeated in 1847 in a short war (3-27 November) by the government forces led by General Guillaume Henri Dufour (1787-1875).
-Lucerne had also been a member, but all the non-voters were counted as voters in favour; the cantonal government (Grosse Rat) decided in Freiburg.
+Most of those who voted against it belonged to the Catholic Sonderbund, which was defeated in a short war (3-27 November) by government forces led by General Guillaume Henri Dufour (1787-1875).
+Lucerne had also been a member, but all the non-voters were counted as voters in favour; the cantonal government (Grosser Rat) decided in Freiburg.

 The Komitialstimmen decided in the predominantly Protestant canton of Graubünden.
-The Landsgemeinde took the decisions of the cantons of Uri, Obwaldem, Nidwalden, Glarus (Catholic and Protestant), Appenzell Ausserrhoden (Protestant), and Appenzell Innerrhoden (Catholic).
+The Landsgemeinde made decisions for the cantons of Uri, Obwalden, Nidwalden, Glarus (both Catholic and Protestant), Appenzell Ausserrhoden (Protestant), and Appenzell Innerrhoden (Catholic).

-Moreover, Nidwalden did not accept the result and was forced to take the result by an invasion of federal troops.
+Moreover, Nidwalden did not accept the result and was compelled to accept it by an invasion of federal troops.
 The canton lost the territory of the municipality and monastery of Engelberg, which were transferred to the canton of Obwalden.

 The Constitution of 1848